joshhehir/Triple-X/README.md

 # Triple-X
-Tripple X game created by myself based on a Udemy tutorial
+Triple X game created by myself based on a Udemy tutorial